PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 consumers, and clone failures are complete no-ops.
 The sole production call supplies the Session LayoutState.

-The direct-tail subset of decomposed InstanceNormalization pre/post canonicalization is owned by `passes/instance_norm_prepost_layout.py`.
-Its exact boundary is NHWC-to-NCHW Transpose, batch-axis Squeeze, Reshape back to rank four, the two-Mean `SUB -> square -> variance+epsilon -> SQRT -> reciprocal -> normalize -> scale -> bias` decomposition, and one private NCHW-to-NHWC post-Transpose.
-The existing side-Squeeze, Squeeze/unary/Reshape, and Squeeze/residual-ADD/Reshape tails remain in the ordered compatibility path and are not partially matched or mutated by this owner.
+The direct and side-Squeeze subsets of decomposed InstanceNormalization pre/post canonicalization are owned by `passes/instance_norm_prepost_layout.py`.
+Their common exact boundary is an NHWC-to-NCHW Transpose, batch-axis Squeeze, Reshape back to rank four, the two-Mean `SUB -> square -> variance+epsilon -> SQRT -> reciprocal -> normalize -> scale -> bias` decomposition, and one NCHW-to-NHWC post-Transpose.
+The direct mode requires that post-Transpose to be the sole consumer.
+The side mode requires exactly one additional axis-zero Squeeze consumer.
+The existing Squeeze/unary/Reshape and Squeeze/residual-ADD/Reshape tails remain in the ordered compatibility path and are not partially matched or mutated by this owner.